-The prevalent climate of any location regulates agricultural production and productivity through temperature, rainfall, light intensity, radiation, and sunshine duration, among other factors.
-The crop development and growth i.e., phenology, biomass accumulation, leaf area index (LAI) and yield attributes are greatly influenced by the prevailing weather conditions.
-Mustard is very sensitive to weather and its response varies widely with change in growing environment, (M.K.
-Tripathi, 2019).
-Mustard (Brassica juncea L.) is a Latin name 'must'/'mustum' that means "grape juice" and "ardens," which means "hot and scorching" (Ahlawat, 2008).
-It is commonly known as toria, rai and laha in India and belongs to family brassicacea.
+Mustard (Brassica junceaL.) is a Latin name 'must'/'mustum' that means "grape juice" and "ardens," which means "hot and scorching" (Ahlawat, 2008).It is commonly known as toria, rai and laha in India and belongs to the family Brassicacea.
 Mustard is also grown as a source of condiment for the spice trade.
-The plants grow to be 90-200 centimeters tall, with broad, stalked leaves, slender fruits (pods) that are just 2 to 6.5 centimeters long, and brown or dark seeds.
+The plants grow to be 90-200 centimeters tall, with broad, stalked leaves, slender fruits (pods) that are just 2 to 6.5 cm long, and brown or dark seeds.
 Mustard is the world's third most important oilseed crop, after soybean (Glycine max) and palm oil (Elaeis guineensis jacq).
-The growth rate of area, production and yield of oilseeds increased significantly Between 1985 and 1994.
+The growth rate of area, production and yield of oilseeds increased significantly between 1985 and 1994.
 Oilseeds account for almost 14% of India's gross cropped area and provide 5% of the country's GNP and 10% of the value of agricultural products.
-Based on current levels of fats and oils consumption (8.5 kg Capita-1 year-1) and continuing growth, rapeseed-mustard will contribute 14 million tonnes to meet yearly domestic demand (Directorate of Economics & Statistics, DAC&FW).
-As a result, in total edible oil availability the proportion of imported edible oils declined from 26.72% in 1985 to 2.17% in 1993, thereby India became almost self-sufficient in edible oil production (Sthanu
+Based on current levels of fats and oils consumption (8.5 kg Capita-1 year-1) and continuing growth, rapeseed-mustard will contribute 14 million tonnes to meet yearly domestic demand(Directorate of Economics & Statistics, DAC&FW).
+The prevalent climate of any location regulates crop production and productivity through its parameters viz. temperature, rainfall, light intensity, radiation, and sunshine duration, among other factors.
+The crop development and growth i.e., phenology, biomass accumulation, leaf area index (LAI) and yield attributes are greatly influenced by the prevailing weather conditions.
+Mustard is very sensitive to weather and its response varies widely with changes in the growing environment, (Tripathi, 2019).

-R Nair).
 Environmental factors of a system may directly influence the growth and productivity of the crops.
 Mustard is a key winter oilseed crop that is grown all over the world.
 Cool, dry weather is required for maximum growth and development.
-Hence climate change may have a substantial impact on its output because changes in weather affect its growth.
+Hence climate change may have a substantial impact on its output because weather changes affect its growth.
 In current practice, when the temperature is quite high, the vegetative phase is done, but the temperature is low during blooming, and the temperature and photoperiod steadily increase as the crop matures.
 Soil temperature directly manipulates the germination rate of seeds and root development of plants.
-Very high temperature is harmful for root and shoot growth as well as elongation, it may cause lesion of the whole system as well.
+Very high temperature is harmful to root and shoot growth as well as elongation, it may cause lesions of the whole system as well.
 Extreme low temperature impedes intake of nutrients.
-Soil moisture intake of plants may also stop under very low temperature.
+Soil moisture intake of plants may also stop under very low temperatures.
 Mustard is primarily grown in temperate areas.
 In some tropical and subtropical locations, it is also grown as a cold-weather crop.
-Indian mustard is said to be tolerant of yearly precipitation ranging from 500 to 420 mm, annual temperatures ranging from 6 to 27°C, and pH levels ranging from 4.3 to 8.3.
-Rapeseed-mustard is a C3 plant pathway in relation to carbon assimilation.
-As a result, it exhibits an excellent photosynthetic response at temperatures of 15-20°C (Shekhawat, 2012).
+Indian mustard is said to be tolerant of yearly precipitation ranging from 500 to 420 mm, annual temperatures ranging from 6 to 27°C, and pH levels ranging from 4.3 to 8.3.Rapeseed-mustard is a C3 plant pathway to carbon assimilation.
+As a result, it exhibits an excellent photosynthetic response at temperatures of 15-20°C(Shekhawat, 2012).
 The plant achieves maximum CO2 exchange at this temperature.
-The black mustard (rai) is mostly grown as a rain-fed crop, moderately tolerant to soil acidity, suitable pH value is ranging from 5.5 to 6.8, and it can withstand drought in locations with hot days and cool nights.
+The black mustard (rai) is mostly grown as a rain-fed crop, moderately tolerant to soil acidity, suitable pH value is ranging from 5.5 to 6.8, and can withstand drought in locations with hot days and cool nights.
 Mustard grows best on well-drained sandy loam soil and requires little water (240-400 mm), making it a good fit for rain-fed cropping systems.
-Rain-fed crops cover over 20% of the land under these crops (Shekhawat, 2012).
+Rain-fed crops cover over 20% of the land under these crops(Shekhawat, 2012).